EmmanuelOwusu/Cassava-Leaf-Classification/README.md

 This will help farmers to increase their productivity and earn much money

-This will again reduce food scarcity in various commuinities.
+This will again reduce food scarcity in various communities.

 ## Reference